 The AP Biology laboratory is emphasized as an important aspect of learning biology.
-In an effort to provide students with a rich learning experience, not unlike what they would experience in university, the laboratory component of this course will take place after school.
+To provide students with a rich learning experience, not unlike what they would experience in university, the laboratory component of this course will take place after school.
 During this time, students will have the opportunity to investigate topics such as: Transpiration, Osmosis, Enzymatic Activity, Cellular Respiration, Photosynthesis, Genetics, and Physiology.